9 minsPublished on 5/24/2022

 The monetary policy of Ethereum Classic, on the other hand, stipulates a fixed supply of its tokens.
 There can only ever be 230 million Ethereum Classic tokens, which is meant to ensure a fair price.

-A screenshot of the 1Y price chart of Ethereum.
+A screenshot of the all-time Ethereum price chart.

 ETC reached an all-time high of $176 on May 6, 2021 (Image source)

-Ethereum Classic runs on the Proof-of-Work consensus security mechanism.
+Ethereum Classic runs on the Proof of Work consensus mechanism.
 Through this process, miners solve complex mathematical problems using energy-intensive equipment to gain rights for validating transactions on the blockchain.
 By successfully validating and adding new blocks, they get ETC tokens as rewards.

-Ethereum currently also runs on the Proof-of-Work consensus, but is making a shift toward the Proof-of-Stake mechanism where nodes must stake Ether tokens to become validators.
-Staking ensures that validators won’t add any dubious transaction to a block.
-This shift from PoW to PoS is known as the Merge and will take place by Q3/Q4 2022.
+Ethereum used to run on the Proof of Work consensus model, but made the shift toward the Proof of Stake mechanism where nodes must stake Ether tokens to become validators.
+Staking ensures that validators won't add any dubious transaction to a block.
+This shift from PoW to PoS is known as the Merge and took place in September of 2022.

-One way to earn interest is to deposit your Ethereum and Ethereum Classic tokens on lending platforms.
+One way to earn interest is to deposit your Ethereum and Ethereum Classic tokens in yield farming protocols, liquidity pools, and other lending platforms.
 These platforms use the funds for loans, offering you a competitive interest rate for your deposit.
 Despite relative stability, however, interest rates may fluctuate depending on the supply-demand ratio.

 Ethereum users can also stake ETH to earn interest.
 You can choose to stake Ethereum independently using an Ethereum wallet or do so on a crypto exchange.
 You will need a minimum of 32 ETH to independently participate in staking, but for exchanges there is no fixed staking amount since they aggregate the funds from multiple investors.

-For instance, Ethereum suffers from scalability issues and causes environmental damage, and Ethereum Classic has been subject to three 51% attacks in a month, significantly hurting its reputation.
+For instance, despite its transition to ETH 2.0, Ethereum suffers from scalability issues and causes environmental damage.
+In recent years, Ethereum Classic has been subject to three 51% attacks in a month, significantly hurting its reputation.
 Nevertheless, both blockchains have adopted measures to rectify these flaws.

 With a better understanding of ‘immutability politics’, Ethereum Classic implemented the Atlantis hard fork in 2019 to improve its compatibility with Ethereum.
 Soon after, it also implemented the Agharta hard fork to ensure complete compatibility between ETH and ETC.

-Similarly, Ethereum 2.0 is working to upgrade to a PoS network for enhanced scalability, speed, low gas, and negligible carbon emissions.
-With these modifications, Ethereum will become far more efficient than it is right now.
+Similarly, the Ethereum 2.0 upgrade was completed in 2022, giving the Ethereum blockchain network enhanced scalability, speed, low ETH gas fees, and lower carbon emissions.
+With these modifications, Ethereum will continue to become far more efficient than it has ever been.

 Overall, we can expect better communication and interaction between Ethereum and Ethereum Classic, with both chains contributing to the crypto industry’s future.

-Now that you have a good understanding of Ethereum and Ethereum Classic, you might want to buy these tokens for yourself.
+Now that you have a good understanding of Ethereum vs Ethereum Classic, you might want to buy these tokens for yourself.

 MoonPay makes it easy to sell Ethereum when you decide it's time to cash out your crypto.